 Continental Hotel

-Continental Hotel is Saigon’s oldest hotel, built in 1880, and more than 140 years old now.
-This is also one of the rare old buildings that still exist on Dong Khoi Street.
+Continental Hotel is Saigon’s oldest hotel, built in 1880, and is now more than 140 years old.
+This is also one of the few old buildings still standing on Dong Khoi Street.

-Despite its modest height with only three floors, Continental Saigon Hotel still stands out in the city centre with its tiled roof, thick brick walls and graceful windows.
-The bas-relief columns are boldly French architectural style.
+Despite its modest height with only three floors, Continental Saigon Hotel still stands out in the city center with its tiled roof, thick brick walls, and graceful windows.
+The bas-relief columns are in a boldly French architectural style.

 Binh Tay Market

-Binh Tay Market was built by a Chinese businessman – Quach Dam then donated to the city government in 1928.
+Binh Tay Market was built by a Chinese businessman, Quach Dam, and then donated to the city government in 1928.
 The market was built with an Asian architectural style but followed modern Western techniques and is considered one of the most beautiful markets in Saigon.

-Over 80 years of establishment and development, the Binh Tay market today still retains the position of a large wholesale market of the city and District 6 despite the fierce competition of supermarket chains. a modern commercial centre in recent years.
-However, with the ancient architecture of China and its long history, the market is opening a new development direction, which is a potential shopping destination for domestic and foreign tourists.
+Over 80 years of establishment and development, the Binh Tay market today still retains its position as a large wholesale market for the city and District 6, despite fierce competition from supermarket chains. a modern commercial center in recent years.
+However, with China’s ancient architecture and long history, the market is opening a new development direction, positioning it as a potential shopping destination for domestic and foreign tourists.